ignasiialemany/MCRW_cDTI/README.md

 - `cores`: Number of CPU cores to use
 - `isDeformed`: Whether to apply strain deformation
 - `strain_step_size`: Time step for strain updates (ms)

-For more detailed configuration options, please refer to the source code documentation.